Predictive genomics: Translation: research to clinical

 The identification of causal variants, genes and pathways leads to opportunities that bridge the divide between research and clinical usage.
 If successful, the subsequent discovery of therapeutic targets within implicated biological pathways have consequences for both treatment and prevention.
 Furthermore, the downstream effect of identifying disease-relevant biomarkers allow for improvements to monitoring disease progression and response-to-treatment, where the implementation of these results into clinical decision support systems (CDSS) facilitate personalised medicine and outcomes.
 Even if only marginally effectual, the repeated replication of associated variants can offer significant translational value.

 Individualising healthcare

 The significance of translation from research to clinical usage relates to use of the complete knowledge of an individual to develop personalised approaches to disease management.
 The caveat with this is that there have been difficulties in both prediction and inference for complex diseases.
-Therefore, unless individuals have an overwhelming high or low number of risk alleles, there is a limit to the predictive accuracy of their ‘genomic profiles’.
-However, preliminary examples of predictive genomics for personalising healthcare include: using an individuals gene expression data to monitor progress to treatment, or using the genomic profile of the P450 drug metabolising system of individuals to assist dosage and selection.
+Therefore, unless individuals have an overwhelming high or low number of risk alleles, there is a limit to the predictive accuracy of their 'genomic profiles'.
+However, preliminary examples of predictive genomics for personalising healthcare include: using an individual's gene expression data to monitor progress to treatment, or using the genomic profile of the P450 drug metabolising system of individuals to assist dosage and selection.